-Video testimonials are the most trusted form of customer reviews.
+Video testimonials are the most trusted form of company reviews by customer.
 They are seen as more genuine and harder to fake.
 And given that 65% of people are visual learners, a video testimony is often the preferred way to get information.

 Just think about it, humans are hardwired to respond to visual and audio cues they don’t even know they are responding to.
 When we see a face or listen to a voice’s intonations, we are gathering a lot of rich information.
 Without considering the content, this information is turned into meaningful messages.
 We also watch for movements and emotions – how others feel is contagious to us.